fbaldux/Ising-Melting-dis/README.md

 Program nicely given us from Vittorio Vitale & Alessadro Santini.
 It contains the Lanczos algorithm for matrix exponentiation with Krylov subspaces.

 ---
+### masterUlysses1.sh

+Shell to send multiple jobs on Ulysses, on partition regular 1.
+It modifies and executes `runUlysses1.py`.

+---
-### masterUlysses.sh
+### masterUlysses2.sh

-Shell to send multiple jobs on Ulysses.
-It modifies and executes `runUlysses.py`.
+Shell to send multiple jobs on Ulysses, on partition regular 2.
+It modifies and executes `runUlysses2.py`.

 ---